paich64/C64MEGA65/FAQ.md

 ### If only very few cartridges are working, you need to update CORE #0

-If only some original retro catrdiges are working but the vast majority of modern cartridges are not working then it is very likely that you need a so called "CORE #0 update" or that you need to use a slightly scary, yet kind-of save workaround.
+If only some original retro cartridges are working but the vast majority of modern cartridges are not working then it is very likely that you need a so called "CORE #0 update" or that you need to use a slightly scary, yet kind-of save workaround.